 C. Even Aristotle said once, “Wicked men obey from fear; good men, from love.”
 The latter was absolutely true in the case of Jesus.
 He did not oblige to obey, (John 10:18).
 He had other options but did not take the easy way out, (Luke 4:7).

 Someone said, “You cannot obey the invisible God unless you obey the visible spiritual leaders he has appointed over you.”
 Spiritual leaders such as Pastors are representatives of God’s authority in the church.
 They are appointed by God, (Romans 13:1)

 In the New Testament “apeitheias” is the Greek term used in place of disobedience.
-It means “opposition against divine will”.
+It means “opposition against the divine will”.
 Then disobedience to spiritual leadership is opposition against divine will because it’s God who appoints all forms of leadership, (Romans 13:2).
 God doesn’t tolerate such behavior because it has a very negative impact on the unity of the church.
 We read a fine example of this in Numbers 16:1-35.
 Moses wasn’t a perfect leader.
 He owned his own faults and failings.
-Still it was God’s will that Moses lead the Israelites out of Egypt.
+Still, it was God’s will that Moses leads the Israelites out of Egypt.

 God is fully aware of the strengths and weaknesses of the leaders he appoints.
 Although our brains cannot fathom it he knows how to use the leader’s weaknesses as well as strengths to serve his divine purpose, (2 Corinthians 12:9).
-So he wants us to obey them whole heartedly.
+So he wants us to obey them wholeheartedly.

 This doesn’t imply that leaders are free to do whatever their hearts desire.
 God holds them accountable for everything they say and do.
 In Numbers 20:8-11 God told Moses to speak to the rock, out of which water will gush out for the Israelites to drink.
 Moses instead of talking struck the rock twice with his staff.
 This angered God very much.
 He barred Moses and Aaron from entering the promised land.
 The point is judgment belongs to God and we are to obey our leaders wholeheartedly.

-Read: Philippians 2:9-11
+Read Philippians 2:9-11

 Paul concludes his exhortation to Philippians in a reference to Jesus’ exalted status as Lord.
 A grand example of the divinely rewards awaiting everyone that humble themselves in the presence of God.
 This exaltation to Lordship was 3 fold.

-A. Recognition (Philippians 2:9) – The father reaffirmed that Jesus is Lord before the very nation that crucified his son calling him a blasphemer and an accursed, (Acts 2:36-37)
+The father reaffirmed that Jesus is Lord before the very nation that crucified his son calling him a blasphemer and an accursed, (Acts 2:36-37)

-B. Authority (Philippians 2:10) – Jesus alone has the authority to forgive and set man free of every bondage, (Isaiah 45:23a; John 10:30)
+Jesus alone has the authority to forgive and set man free of every bondage, (Isaiah 45:23a; John 10:30)

-C. Allegiance (Philippians 2:11) – In the light of Isaiah 45:23b all (believers and unbelievers both) shall confess that Jesus is God and proclaim their allegiance to him.
+In the light of Isaiah 45:23b all (believers and unbelievers both) shall confess that Jesus is God and proclaim their allegiance to him.

 We cannot tell when or how God shall reward us when we live a life that upholds the attitude of Christ.
-But Jesus’ exaltation promises that God always reward such sacrificial attitudes.
+But Jesus’ exaltation promises that God always rewards such sacrificial attitudes.
 Let me end with a story.